 Student scores were collected pre- and post-program to assess gains over the school year.
 Measuring Up Live 2.0 - Insight scores were gathered for ELA and Mathematics before implementation and near the end of the program usage as a post-assessment.
-A range of grade levels from 4 through 8 were assessed in ELA and Math at each school.
+A range of grade levels from 6 through 8 were assessed in ELA and Math at each school (except for School Three, which did not assess ELA using Measuring Up Live 2.0.)